Chapter 9: Mathematics in High School, Grades Nine and Ten

 In the high school years, students develop their understanding of variability, learning how to measure and analyze variation.
 They can also be introduced to large and complex data sets and encouraged to ask their own questions of the data.
 Ideally, teachers will bring in data sets from their own communities, so that students can use mathematics to solve important problems that help their communities and develop their sense of mathematical agency (Berry et al., 2020).
 Randomization is an important high school understanding, leading to probability models and sample spaces.
 Technology plays an important role as it makes it possible for students to generate plots, regression functions, and correlation coefficients.

 This is the beginning of moving from data literacy to the subject known as “data science” for students and a time when they can be using powerful technological tools to help visualize data distributions and analyze data.
-Data investigations, represented in Figure 9.2, involve many different areas of content, from within and outside mathematics, and students can be encouraged to report on their investigations, communicating their results with words, numbers, and data visualizations.
-The Mathematics Framework shares many ideas for data investigations that help students learn about social and racial injustices (such as redlining, voter suppression, wealth gap, and food insecurity), agriculture, the environment, healthcare, and other topics of importance for students in California.
+Data investigations, represented in figure 9.2, involve many different areas of content, from within and outside mathematics, and students can be encouraged to report on their investigations, communicating their results with words, numbers, and data visualizations.

 Statistical and Data Science Investigation process includes 1.
 Formulate statistical investigative questions; 2.
 Collect/consider the data; 3.
 Analyze the data; 4.
 Interpret the results.
 At any point in the process, the investigation may have to go back to step 1.
 During analysis or interpretation, you may have to go back to collect/consider the Data.